ⓘ We are reader-supported and may earn a small commission at no additional cost to you if a purchase is made through one of our links.

 “This humidifier pumps out plenty of healthy mist to provide coverage of a medium sized area.
 The performance is three times better than the non-warm mist cheap ultrasonic units, albeit they are at half the price.
 The filters are impressive and seem to be ten times larger than those on the cheap units.” – Alant

-The Breville The Smart Mist Humidifer being this far down the list seems almost unfair until you realise just how good the first two humidifiers are.
-The Breville Smart Mist Humidifier is arguably the most high-tech humidifier on the list and also one of the best-looking.
+The Breville The Smart Mist Humidifer being third on this list seems almost unfair until you realise just how good the first two humidifiers are.
+This is arguably the most high-tech humidifier on the list and also one of the best-looking humidifying units.

 There is a water purifier cartridge that is designed to filter out impurities in the water tank prior to being evaporated across your home.
 This is in addition to the water atomizing transducer that produces a fine mist to further reduce bacteria, reduce sound levels and be more efficient.